-Testing that occurs before pregnancy — Testing that happens before pregnancy is called preimplantation genetic diagnosis (PGD).
+Testing that occurs before pregnancy— Testing that happens before pregnancy is called preimplantation genetic testing (PGT).
 This special type of genetic testing is done along with in vitro fertilization (IVF).
-PGD offers a way to test embryos for a known RET mutation before placing them into the uterus.
+PGT offers a way to test embryos for a known RET mutation before placing them into the uterus.

 Testing that occurs during pregnancy — Testing can be used to see if a pregnancy is affected with a known RET mutation.
 A doctor gathers cells from the pregnancy in one of two ways: